Xola-Kota-2016/Python-notes/README.md

    - When Python loads that data, it knows what type it is - string, int, class, etc. But sometimes all you want is raw data, like a random sequence of ones and zeros.
 That's where the bytes object comes in.
    - It's just a sequence of data and Python doesn't need to know anything else about it.
 The bytes object is commonly used for streaming files or transmitting texts without knowing the encoding.
    - Bytes objects are immutable, like tuples, but you can use a byte array if you need to modify the data.
 You can treat a byte array like a string and modify specific byte values using slice notation.
 You can use the int library to convert hexadecimal values, like a shrugging emoji, back to bytes.
 And that's how to find, detect, use, and modify bytes in Python.

+6. Lists
+   - We have covered strings in Python, which are similar to lists and use the same slicing syntax.
+   - Slicing can be used to extract a range of values from a list or string, and you can also add a third value to control the step size.
+   -